 The day before the dinner party, I add flowers to the table.
-They can be a focal point or they can be a small, simple complement to the table.
+They can be a focal point or they can be a small, simple compliment to the table.
 Since this DIY holiday table already had a lot going on, I decided to add small bud vases filled with red/white roses.

 Once the table is completed, it’s time to double check that everything is in it’s proper place.
 Is everything still lined up correctly?
 Do you have enough chairs?
 With 22 guests, we rented champagne colored chairs with white cushions from Allied Rentals in Beltsville, MD.